Azure/Azure-Sentinel/Solutions/CarbonBlack/Playbooks/CarbonBlack-DeviceEnrichment/README.md

  When a new Microsoft Sentinel incident is created, this playbook is triggered and performs the following actions:

- 1. Retrieves the devices information from Carbon Black.
+ 1. Retrieves the device information from Carbon Black Cloud.
- 2. Enrich the incident with device information by adding a comment to the incident.
+ 2. Enriches the incident with device information by adding a comment to the incident.

     ![Comment example](./images/IncidentComment.png)